Lafarie/Whatsapp-BOT/README.md

 - `!joke` or `joke` - Get a random joke
 - `!add` - Instructions for adding users to groups
 - `!add [Group Name]` - Add users from sheet to specified group
+- `!clearai` - Clear conversation history with AI
 - `!admin` - Admin-only commands

+## 🤖 AI Chat Behavior

+**Private Chats:**
+- Responds to most messages automatically as Farhad
+- Maintains conversation context
+- Ignores commands and very short messages

+**Group Chats:**
+- Only responds when "farhad", "bot", or mentions are detected
+- Helps maintain natural group conversation flow
+- Can be directly addressed for responses

+**Personality:**
+- Responds as Farhad Lafarie, not as an AI
+- Casual, friendly, tech-enthusiastic tone
+- Shows expertise in programming and bot development
+- Uses natural WhatsApp-style language

 ## Key Improvements